Attempto/ACE-in-GF/README.md

 ### Parsing ACE sentences

-The following 3 commands
+The commands

+	ghc --make -o Parser Parser.hs
+	bash make-pgf.bash grammars/acewiki_aceowl/ "words/acewiki_aceowl/TestAttempto{Ace,}.gf"
+	bash run-test.bash tests/acewiki_aceowl/sentences.txt

+do the following:

   - compile a Haskell script that applies a PGF file to a text file,
   - compile a PGF file from a given GF source (grammar and vocabulary),
   - run a test on a given text file.

-	ghc --make -o Parser Parser.hs
-	bash make-pgf.bash grammars/acewiki_aceowl/ "words/acewiki_aceowl/TestAttempto{Ace,}.gf"
-	bash run-test.bash tests/acewiki_aceowl/sentences.txt

 The test script creates two output files